DarthChurros/cmsc20600-final/README.md

 first two wouldn't work without a high degree of reliability in maze navigation while the last two were simply lower priority.
 Given more time, though, we would try to tackle these goals to smooth out and extend the work we've already done.
+We would also have liked to refactor our work so that the particle filter and movement controller ran in separate nodes; as of right now, they don't, though the logic is handled in separate python files.

 ## Takeaways